Interested in partnering with the Minnesota Youth Council? Fill out our Project Proposal Form!

 2018 MYC Student Survey

 In 2018, the students of the MYC created and conducted a survey for the young people of Minnesota.
 930 youth participated.
 Top issues of concern to Minnesota’s youth were identified as; Bullying/Discrimination, Mental Health Support, Drug and Alcohol Abuse, School Arts Funding, and Positive School Climate.
 See the full results HERE.

 Across the state, young people are in positions of leadership in their schools and communities, working within the same system and towards similar goals regarding education and equity.
 However, we rarely have the opportunity to meet and collaborate directly.
 We know that strong youth voice, representation, and partnership is necessary in order to create a Minnesota that empowers ALL students.

 To move us towards this goal, the Minnesota Youth Council will be hosting the very first Youth in Education Leadership Summit (YELS) on March 30th at Patrick Henry High School.
-Students across Minnesota grades 8 – 12 are invited to join us in the Spring of 2019 for an exciting day full of trainings and workshops designed and facilitated by their peers.
+Students across Minnesota grades 8 – 12 are invited to join us in the Spring of 2019 for an exciting day full of training and workshops designed and facilitated by their peers.
 They will learn from one another on critical topics – such as working with local school boards, writing bills, and the creation of a Student Bill of Rights.
 We are also inviting parents, teachers, and community members to participate in our Adult Partner sessions track, where they will be able to learn directly from students how to best support them as they work to shape their experience in education.
 Questions?
 Email email@example.com.
 YELS 2019 is made possible through the generous support of the Magellan Cares Foundation.

 Youth Day at the Capitol